-33. What outcomes can the parent/guardian expect from an appeal to the ISBE Monitors?
+40. What outcomes can the parent/guardian expect from an appeal to the ISBE Monitors?

-ISBE expects five possible outcomes:
+ISBE expects four possible outcomes:

 - a.
 The SSCA team decision was correct.
-Appeal denied. - f.
+Appeal denied. - e.
 The SSCA team decision was not correct.
-The ISBE Monitor sends the matter back to the SSCA team to decide if a remedy is needed. - g.
+The ISBE Monitor sends the matter back to the SSCA team with instructions. - f.
 The SSCA team decision was not correct.
-The ISBE Monitor orders CPS to offer a universal enrichment remedy to the student. - h.
-The SSCA team decision was not correct.
-The ISBE Monitor orders CPS to offer the student a remedy not included in the universal enrichment remedy options. - i.
+The ISBE Monitor orders CPS to offer a remedy to the student.

+g.
 The matter was resolved through another proceeding.
 The appeal is dismissed.

-34. What happens if the parent/guardian disagrees with the decision of the ISBE Monitor?
+41. What happens if the parent/guardian disagrees with the decision of the ISBE Monitor?